 Your time with your doctor is limited, so preparing a list of questions ahead of time will help you make the most of your time together.
 List your questions from most important to least important in case time runs out.

 For strep throat, some basic questions to ask your doctor include:

 In addition to the questions that you've prepared to ask your doctor, don't hesitate to ask other questions.

 Tests and diagnosis

 Doctors usually diagnose the cause of a sore throat on the basis of a physical exam and lab tests.

 During the exam, your doctor looks for signs and symptoms of strep throat, such as fever and enlarged lymph nodes, and will probably use a tongue depressor to get a good look at the throat and tonsils.

 Your doctor will check for redness, swelling, and white streaks or pus on the tonsils.
 There also may be tiny red spots on the soft or hard palate — the area at the back of the roof of the mouth.
 Although these signs indicate an infection, appearance alone doesn't indicate whether it's viral or bacterial.
-In fact, some viral throat infections look worse than infections caused by streptococcal bacteria.

 Treatments and drugs